 After six months without a full-time pastor, Nain called Pastor Gordon Snyder and he accepted the call to serve Nain.
 He had previously been serving a congregation in Nebraska.

 Nain’s focus soon turned to Christian education.
 Nain didn’t have a school but had been supporting children of the congregation in attending nearby Lutheran schools.
-In 1971, Nain called its own teacher, Mr. Stanely Cole, to serve as 7th and 8th grade teacher at Jordan Lutheran School.
+In 1971, Nain called its own teacher, Mr. Stanley Cole, to serve as 7th and 8th grade teacher at Jordan Lutheran School.
 Nain also purchased a home for its new called worker.

-Not long after Mr. Cole was called by Nain, it became apparent that many of Nain’s gradeschool students were attending Fairview Lutheran School.
+Not long after Mr. Cole was called by Nain, it became apparent that many of Nain’s grade school students were attending Fairview Lutheran School.
 Nain’s teaching support shifted to Fairview, and Mr. Cole began teaching at Fairview instead of Jordan.
 In March of 1980, Stanley Cole accepted a call to Michigan.
 Nain called Mr. Robert Sawall to replace him as their teacher to Fairview.
-Mr. Sawall and his family moved into the Nainowned teacherage where the Coles had been living.
+Mr. Sawall and his family moved into the Nain-owned teacherage where the Coles had been living.

 In 1993, a big change came to the worship life of Nain.
 The hymnal that had been in use since 1941 was replaced by the Synod’s new hymnal, Christian Worship.

-In April of 2007, Nain celebrated the 50th anniversary of it’s church building.
+In April of 2007, Nain celebrated the 50th anniversary of its church building.
 Later that same year, Pastor Snyder would formally retire, but would continue to serve as vacancy pastor until the time a new pastor would be installed at Nain.

 After the 2009-2010 school year, Fairview Lutheran School closed.
-Mr. Sawall took a call to serve at St. John’s Lutheran school in Milwaukee, and Christian day school students from Nain attended different nearby Lutheran schools.
-Pastor Berg also continued to work to educate Nain’s students by continuing Bible history and catechism classes for school-aged members.
+Mr. Sawall took a call to serve at St. John’s Lutheran School in Milwaukee, and Christian day school students from Nain attended different nearby Lutheran schools.
+Pastor Berg also continued to work to educate Nain’s students by continuing Bible history and Catechism Classes for school-aged members.